 The Green Gate (Zielona Brama) was the main gate of Gdansk at the time of the Hanseatic League.
 It connected the harbor with the Long Market.
 The name "Green Gate" comes from the original "Koggentor", which was built from green sandstone.
 Behind the Green Gate is the Green Bridge (Most Zielony), which leads to the Docks of Gdansk.
 The Green Gate was rebuilt in 1568 to be a palace for the King of Poland.
 However, no Polish king ever lived in the Dutch-style Renaissance building, of the architect Hans Kramer from Dresden.
 Lech Walesa had a civil office here when he was President of Poland.
 Today, the National Museum uses the Green Gate as an exhibition hall.

 The former "Frauengasse" now Ulica Mariacka is the most beautiful street of the historic centre.
 Small shops in typical Gdansk town houses give the cobbled street a very special flair.
 Especially beautiful are the staircases and the dragon shaped gargoyles.
+There are many jewelry shops in the street that sell amber.
 The Ulica Mariacka leads from the Brama Mariacka to the Cathedral of St Mary.

 The name "Long Bridge" is a bit misleading.
 The Long Bridge Dlugie Pobrzeze is the waterfront of Gdańsk.
 The former quay between Zielona Brama Green Gate and the Targ Rybny (fish market) is today a boulevard on the Motława River with many restaurants.
 At the Long Bridge, the city gates lined up, here is also the Crane Gate, the symbol of Gdansk.
 The most impressive building on the Long Bridge is the Archaeological Museum in the former merchant's house of Hans Köpe.
 Near the Green Gate is the Zegluga ticket office.
 Zegluga ferries leave for the Hel Peninsula and other destinations at the Gdansk Bay.
 Opposite the Long Bridge were formerly the warehouses of the merchants.
 This bank of the Motława is being rebuilt and will be completed in 2019.
 At the Long Bridge there are also several stops of the "water tram", which travels the Motława up to the Baltic Sea.